 This isn’t meant to discourage you from moving to Mexico.
 And it isn’t meant to discourage you from learning at least the basic Espanol.
 The point here is that you should be prepared to have patience and not get frustrated with yourself or give up.
 Everyone, and I mean EVERYONE, hates bureaucracy in Mexico.
 I may even go as far as saying that even government employees agree that it can be dysfunctional and frustrating.

 But luckily, there are people who can help.

 Hire The Experts To Help You Out

-Many transactions or tramites as they are called here in Mexico seem simple enough.
-Getting a consulate appointment, obtaining an apostille, going through the residency process, opening a bank account, registering your car, getting a driver’s license, renting a house, and even setting up utilities can be a challenge in Mexico.
+Many transactions, or tramites as they are called here in Mexico, seem simple enough.
+Getting a consulate appointment, obtaining an apostille, going through the residency process, opening a bank account, registering your car, getting a driver’s license, renting a house, and even setting up utilities can be challenging in Mexico.

 If you are a do-it-yourself type of person, take the challenge!

 Nothing beats the satisfaction of saying I DID IT!

 But be honest with yourself and know your limitations.
 Even if you are beyond basic in Spanish, you just might not possess the vocabulary, especially in banking and legal terms.
 And even if you are willing to take on the challenge, you may not have the time because you can count on a process in Mexico to take you longer than someone who has done it a million times to do it for you.